TheCrowned/Post-Pay-Counter/readme.txt

 It must become: *define( 'PPC_DEBUG_LOG', false );*

 == Changelog ==
+= 2.757 (2020-06-22) =
+* New: turkish locale.
+* Fixed: fatal in welcome page.
+* Fixed: unlocalized string "Displayed data is cached. ...".

 = 2.756 (2019-12-21) =
 * Tweak: consistency with page names when custom menu name is set.
 * Fix: prevent all users from showing up if "Display all users" is ticked but user has no permission to see other people's stats.

 = 2.755 (2019-11-30) =
 * Feature: allow to cache full stats table through WP-CLI, see [our tutorial](https://postpaycounter.com/post-pay-counter-support-caching/).